joshua-decoder/joshua-decoder.github.com/5.0/coe.md

 the Fisher Spanish and CALLHOME Spanish datasets.
 These translations were collected using Amazon's Mechanical Turk.

-We plan to publicly release this dataset later this year, and in the meantim *we ask that you do not distribute this data or remove it from HLTCOE servers*.
+We plan to publicly release this dataset later this year, and in the meantime *we ask that you do not distribute this data or remove it from HLTCOE servers*.

 The dataset is located at `/export/common/SCALE13/Text/fishcall`.
 Please set the following environment variable for convenience: